wxWidgets/wxWidgets/docs/contributing/how-to-release.md

 Manually check compatibility by building the widgets samples from the old tree and then run it using the new DLLs.

+## Requesting to Update the Translations

+Post to wx-translators@googlegroups.com to ask to update the translations before the release.
+This needs to be done some time before making it, of course.

 ## Pre-Release Steps

 Start by copying all the changes since the previous release to the change log